imaneoujja/IMGFS/README.md

 ## Overview

+This project is part of CS-202 Computer Systems course at EPFL.
 ImgFS is an image-oriented file system designed for efficient management and retrieval of images.
 Inspired by Facebook's Haystack system, ImgFS allows users to interact with images through a command-line interface (CLI) and an HTTP server.
 The primary goal is to provide a simple way to store, access, and manage images while offering a familiar user experience for both CLI and web clients.

 ## Implementation